Explore the data and map solar energy

 This expression will be applied to every cell in the slope raster.
 If a cell has a value less than or equal to 45, that cell is considered true.
 If not, the cell is considered false.

-Next, you will choose the raster layer that will provide the output cell values for cells found to be true.
+Next, you'll choose the raster layer that will provide the output cell values for cells found to be true.
 Ultimately, you want to compute the solar radiation potential of the rooftops, so you'll have the output layer use solar radiation cell values.

 For the cell values found to be false, you have the option to choose a raster layer or set a constant value.
 However, you'll leave this parameter empty so that false cells are given the NoData value.

-5. For Output raster, change the output name to Solar_Rad_S (S stands for Slope).
+6. For Output raster, change the output name to Solar_Rad_S (S stands for slope).

 Parameters for the Con tool

-The tool runs and the new raster is added to the map.
-Before you explore the new layer, you'll change its symbology to match your Solar_Rad raster layer.
+The new raster is added to the map.
+Before you explore the new layer, you'll turn off some other layers to simplify your map view.

 The Symbology pane appears.

-8. In the Symbology pane, click the options button and choose Import from layer file.
+11. In the Symbology pane, click the options button and choose Import from layer.

-13. On the ribbon, on the Raster Layer tab, in the Compare group, click Swipe.
+16. On the ribbon, click the Raster Layer tab.
+In the Compare group, click Swipe.

 Swipe tool

-14. Zoom in to view buildings in more detail.
+17. On the map, zoom in to view some of the buildings in more detail.
 Drag the Swipe pointer from top to bottom to peel off the Solar_Rad layer and see what areas have been removed in the Solar_Rad_S layer.

 Swipe pointer